G-S-Baz/3D-MRI-viewer/README.md

 By [Guy Baz](https://g-s-baz.github.io/)

 This project will enable the visualization of fMRI data in a 3D manner, compared to the traditional 2D viewers.
 Hopefully, that will aid in looking at activity changes that exist within and between tasks and subjects at a certain brain region.
+For my research, I;m specifically interested in visualizing the striatum.

 For the visualization, masks files representing certain areas of the brain will be used and ploted as a mesh plot.
 FMRI activity will be ploted as a 3D scatter plot - with activity intensity represented by color.